coreos/docs/launching-containers/launching/launching-containers-fleet/index.md

 X-Conflicts=apache.*.service
 ```

 The `X-Conflicts` attribute tells `fleet` that these two services can't be run on the same machine, giving us high availability.
+A full list of options for this section can be found in the [fleet units guide]({{site.url}}/docs/launching-containers/launching/fleet-unit-files/).

 Let's start both units and verify that they're on two different machines:

 ```sh
 $ fleetctl start apache.*